3rd Party SMTP providers

 Example - metrainyou.cf

-As an example, I have used the free domain registration service https://www.freenom.com to register the domain metrainyou.cf as my fictional RTO domain.
+As an example, the free domain registration service https://www.freenom.com may be used to register the domain metrainyou.cf as a fictional RTO domain.
 You should probably use a paid service such as Go Daddy, NetRegistry or Crazy Domains to register your own new domain (if you are not using a subdomain).

-In my SendGrid account, I now go to Settings -> Sender Authentication ->Authenticate Your Domain to start the verification process.
-I get shown 3 CNAME records that I need to create in my DNS manager.
+Within the SendGrid account, go to Settings -> Sender Authentication ->Authenticate Your Domain to start the verification process.
+3 CNAME records are generated that need to create in my DNS manager.

 If you are using freenom, go to My Domains -> Domain Management and add the records you are shown:

-I then go back to my SendGrid session, and click Verify to check that the DNS records are publicly available and complete the authentication process.
+Go back to the SendGrid session, and click Verify to check that the DNS records are publicly available and complete the authentication process.

 How to add the SMTP server to VETtrak?